icewolfz/jiMUD/docs/preferences.md

 ## Advanced > Profiles

-- `Save Trigger State Changes` Save profile every time a trigger state changes
+- `Save trigger state changes` Save profile every time a trigger state changes
 - `Watch for profile changes` when enabled will watch for profile changes
 - `On profile change do` what to do when a profile is changed when `Watch for profile changes` enabled
   - `Nothing` Do nothing